bosloper/bosloper.github.io/README.md

 # bosloper.github.io
-Capture the biodiversity - in the bush and in real life.
 Welcome to Bosloper!
-Join me on a journey through Nature and enjoy wildlife through my photos, trip reports and research dashboards.
+Join me on a journey through Nature and enjoy wildlife through my photos, biodiversity data, trip reports and research dashboards.
+I am a student of biodiversity, bio-mapping advisor and citizen scientist.